schmidt-x/RawHID/README.md

     timeout := 1000 ; ms

     loop {
+      ; if succeeded, input.Length always equals to device.InputBufferSize
       input := device.Read(timeout, &err)
       if err {
         if err is TimeoutError { ; true if it's timed out